Do you want to apply to join our 2021 founding cohort? Submit your application before our final admissions round closes. Apply now >>

 To approach problems, our degree will give you the opportunity to learn the methods and tools you need to prosper at LIS and in your career.

 The course is designed to give you an understanding of a wide variety of knowledge areas from the arts, humanities, social sciences, sciences, and mathematics.

 LIS students will develop...

 Superconcepts, like evolution, entropy, and post-modernism, are powerful tools for any polymath.
 They are just one of the tools you will use to go beyond the constraints of subject silos.
 Originating in a single discipline, superconcepts traverse disciplinary boundaries - often blossoming in disciplines far removed from their initial genesis.
 Consider evolution.
 Evolution, originating from biology, is now found in psychology, game theory, history, ecology, environmental science, computer science, new media...

 Research methods allow you to produce your own knowledge as well as critique knowledge gained in a wide variety of disciplines.
 In an age where factual knowledge is immediately easy to come by, the value of generating your own knowledge is greatly increased.
-By studying a range of qualitative tools (e.g. videography and ethnography), as well as key quantitative methods (e.g. machine learning and data science), you will be well-positioned to do research in your own areas of interest and the areas of interest to our employer partners.
+By studying a range of qualitative tools (e.g. videography and ethnography), as well as key quantitative methods (e.g. machine learning and data science), you will be well-positioned to do research in your own areas of interest and the areas of interest to outside organisations.

 Practical skills for the future of work

 It is no longer enough to simply graduate with a 2:1.
 You need to graduate with the skills employers are looking for - skills you will actually use in the workplace.
 We will teach you how to communicate effectively across disciplinary boundaries so you can deliver genuinely useful work to a variety of audiences in written, oral, and graphic form.
 Not only this, but you'll recognise and have a nuanced understanding of any ethical issues associated with your work.
 The organisations in our Network are excited to meet you!